The Church of Jesus Christ of Latter-day Saints in Croatia: Humanitarian Efforts

 The Church has conducted 161 humanitarian projects since 1985 that have included activities such as clean water initiatives, community projects, emergency response, refugee response, and wheelchair donations.
 Most recent projects have focused on refugees.
 Large amounts of humanitarian aid were donated from 1991 to 1992 due to war in the region.
 Between 1993 and 1998, the LDS Church provided thousands of tons of food, clothing, bedding and medical supplies to Croatia.
 In 1997, missionaries Vernon and Muriel Smith launched a project to help struggling farmers in the Sisak region reestablish the local pork industry.
 In 1999, the Church donated 130 pigs to needy refugee families to replenish their lost livestock.
 In 2002, Church members in the Netherlands donated quilts and toys to orphanages in Croatia and Slovakia.
 In 2003, the Church began planting 1,450 fruit trees at an elementary school in Ratkovac to help increase self-sufficiency.

+Genealogical research

+As a branch of the world's largest genealogy library which is open to the public, there are four Family History Centers in Croatia in addition to their online website.
+The Family Center in Zagreb, Croatia became operational in 2008 with three others afterwards.
+This includes accessible data from registers of births, marriages and deaths from parishes, register offices and state and church archives in Croatia.